 2017Newell Brands acquires Sistema Plastics, a leading provider of innovative food storage containers, primarily under the Sistema® brand, Smith Mountain Industries, a leading provider of premium home fragrance products, primarily under the WoodWick® Candle brand, and Chesapeake Bay Candle®, a leading developer, manufacturer and marketer of premium candles and other home fragrance products, focused on consumer wellness and natural fragrance.

-2014Newell opened its state-of-the-art Design Center in Kalamazoo, Mich., making a significant commitment to create a brand-led company famous for innovation, design and product performance.
+2014Newell opened its state-of-the-art Design Center in Kalamazoo, Michigan, making a significant commitment to create a brand-led company famous for innovation, design and product performance.
 The Design Center brings together all the disciplines in design and innovation under one roof to collaborate across our entire portfolio of great brands.

 2012Newell implemented the Growth Game Plan, a new multi-year corporate strategy to accelerate into a bigger, faster growing, more global and more profitable company.